-- All information will be recorded in writing using CPOMS. - All children involved (victim and alleged perpetrator) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local safeguarding partners where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
+- All information will be recorded in writing using the agreed procedures on CPOMS. - All children involved (victim/s and alleged perpetrator/s) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local multi-agency safeguarding partner arrangements where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
 This will be handled sensitively, the reasons explained to the victim and appropriate support made available - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk)